One of my core beliefs is that being genuinely helpful to others can feel like you have a superpower.

 What's funny, however, is that we've trained ourselves out of being helpful.

 True helpfulness is a liability, right?

 If we're "too helpful," we give away our "secret sauce."
-Helpfulness also takes too much time.
+On top of that, being helpful takes too much time.
 So, we sign-off emails with sentiments like, "Let me know if you have any questions, I'm happy to help!"

-But, too often, our expression of being "happy to help" is completely empty.
+But, more often than not, we don't mean it.
+And our promise of being "happy to help" is completely empty.

-We don't mean it, and we mentally cross our fingers that there will be no questions, follow-ups, or requests for clarification, so we can move onto whatever "important thing" is on our to do list.
+Instead, we mentally cross our fingers that there will be no questions, follow-ups, or requests for clarification, so we can move onto whatever more "important thing" is next on our to do list.

-I know this because, as much as I hate to admit it, I catch myself on occasion hoping I'm not called upon to be helpful, when I put myself out there to be helpful.
+I know this because, as much as I hate to admit it, I catch myself on occasion hoping I'm not called upon to be helpful -- even (and especially) when I put myself out there to be helpful.

 That's because even though science tells us there are quantifiable benefits to being helpful, we believe that to be helpful isn't profitable.